 The menopause is a natural part of ageing that usually occurs between 45 and 55 years of age as oestrogen levels decline.
 Research shows that 10 per cent of women leave their jobs, and many more are reducing their hours or passing up promotions, because of their menopausal symptoms.

-With our population now living longer, working longer, and with so many people working in the NHS, it's vital that staff are supported to stay well and thrive in the workplace.
+With our population now living longer and working longer, and with so many people working in the NHS, it's vital that our staff are supported to stay well and thrive in the workplace.

 Why do we need to know about the menopause?

 - Women make up 77 per cent of the 1.3 million people of the NHS workforce.

 - Symptoms can last months or years and can change over time.
 They can range from cognitive, physical and psychological symptoms (for example hot flushes, muscular aches, poor concentration, anxiety and headaches).

 If your organisation has any helpful resources on menopause and the workplace, please email us.

 - Research within the academic field indicates that some people are unwilling to discuss menopausal difficulties with their line manager.
 Increasing awareness of what the menopause is and the impact it can have on a female’s work-life is key to educating the whole organisation, in order to best support colleagues.
 Effectively gaining buy-in from senior leaders will help your menopause aims and agenda.
 Read how to get your board onboard with health and wellbeing priorities, such as the menopause.